 - In a medium bowl cream almond flour, butter, and sea salt until smooth.1¼ cup almond flour, 3 TBS butter, unsalted, 1/8 tsp sea salt

 - Add maple syrup and vanilla and mix until a dough forms.1 TBS maple syrup, 1/2 tsp vanilla extract

 - Using a 1 TBS cookie scoop, scoop dough on to lined baking sheet.

 - Press down on the top of each cookie with the back side of a small measuring spoon to create a divot.

-- Fill each cookie with ½ tsp raspberry jam (or other fruit jam).
+- Fill each cookie with 1/2 tsp raspberry jam (or other fruit jam of choice).

-- Allow cookies to cook for a few minutes on the pan and then transfer to a wire rack to cool completely.
+- Allow cookies to sit on the baking sheet for a few minutes prior to transferring to a wire rack to cool completely.